With Croagh Patrick shrouded in mist, 60,000 people, some barefoot climb the mountain.

 Thousands climb Croagh Patrick every year on the last Sunday in July which is known as Reek Sunday.
 Many complete the pilgrimage in their bare feet.

 An RTÉ News report broadcast on 25 July 1965.
-This clip is mute.
+The footage shown here is mute.